SketchyMaze/doodle/README.md

   canvas into this custom file format.
 * [x] Make the program able to read this file format and reproduce the same pixels on the canvas.
+* [x] Abstract away SDL logic into a small corner so it can be replaced with OpenGL or something later on.
+* [x] Implement a command line shell in-game to ease development before a user interface is created.
+  * [ ] Add support for the shell to pop itself open and ask the user for input prompts.

 ## Platformer